 CHALLENGE FOR CHARITY

-Challenge for Charity (C4C) is a 31-year-old nonprofit organization that pits teams from eight elite West Coast MBA programs against each other in a year-long effort to demonstrate their commitment to community outreach and social responsibility.
+Challenge for Charity (C4C) is a 32-year-old nonprofit organization that pits teams from eight elite West Coast MBA programs against each other in a year-long effort to demonstrate their commitment to community outreach and social responsibility.
 The challenge culminates in a weekend-long athletics competition.

 The winning team takes home the coveted Golden Briefcase.

-The Marshall Case Competition Program (MCCP) seeks to provide MBA students with the opportunity to enhance critical business and leadership skills, connect with potential employers, and put classroom learning in to practice.
+The Marshall Business Competition Program (MBCP) seeks to provide MBA students with the opportunity to enhance critical business and leadership skills, connect with potential employers, and put classroom learning in to practice.
 Each year Marshall is invited to compete in case competitions hosted by MBA programs around the country and world.
 In the 2015-2016 academic year, Marshall students competed in 18 case competitions, resulting in six first place and two second place finishes.

 FUN IN THE CITY

 Many of our new MBA students are coming to Los Angeles for the first time.
 We know that a move to Los Angeles can be intimidating – whether you are from Baltimore, Beijing or Bengaluru.